RealityBending/DoggoNogoValidation/documents/preregistration.md

 More information: If you are using multiple pieces of data to construct a single variable, how will this occur?
 Both the data that are included and the formula or weights for each measure must be specified.
 Standard summary statistics, such as “means” do not require a formula, though more complicated indices require either the exact formula or, if it is an established index in the field, the index must be unambiguously defined.
 For example, “biodiversity index” is too broad, whereas “Shannon’s biodiversity index” is appropriate.
 -->

 The following indices of reaction time will be calculated across participants, for each version of the task: Mean, Median, Mode, SD, MAD, and IQR.
-Correlations will be calculated between the pairs of these indices (e.g., Mean_gamified and Mean_non_gamified) in order to assess the validity of the gamified task compared to the non-gamified task, and to see how this might change as a function of the number of trials.

 ## Analysis Plan